brobertson/Cariboo/README.md

 The final document would appear:

 Hello!
-My name is George.
+My name is George!
 I work in a shoe factory.
 I have three children.
 Their names are Sarah, John and Mark.